Log File Analysis for SEO: An Introduction

 When doing log file analysis for SEO, you’re only interested in seeing what search engine crawlers are doing, so go ahead and filter out all other records.

 Be sure to also verify that you’re really dealing with search engine crawlers rather than other crawlers posing as search engine crawlers.
-We recommend checking out (opens in a new tab) on this, but you can apply this to other search engines as well.
+We recommend checking out Google's documentation (opens in a new tab) on this, but you can apply this to other search engines as well.

 This process should also filter out any records containing personally identifiable information (PII) that could potentially identify specific individuals, such as for example IP addresses, usernames, phone numbers, and email addresses.